 Medicare offers different levels of low-income subsidies, called "Extra Help," to help pay for the cost of prescription drugs above and beyond what a standard Part D prescription drug plan pays.
 To qualify, you need to be receiving Medicare and have low income and assets.
 "Extra Help" will cover most of your prescription costs and sometimes also your Medicare Part D premiums.
-Social Security estimates that the Extra Help program can save people about $4,000 per year.
+Social Security estimates that the Extra Help program can save people an average of $5,300 per year.

-If you are eligible for one of the Part D Extra Help low-income subsidy programs but are not a Medicaid beneficiary, you can enroll in a Part D plan at any time, directly with the Part D plan of your choice.
-If the plan doesn't suit your needs, you may switch to another plan once a year, but the switch must happen during an open enrollment period (from November 15 to December 31 each year).
+If you're eligible for the Part D Extra Help low-income subsidy program but aren't a Medicaid beneficiary, you can enroll in a Part D plan at any time, directly with the Part D plan of your choice.

 Private insurance companies administer each Part D plan using their own enrollment forms and procedures.
 Some plans may permit you to enroll online, while others may require written forms.
 You must contact the plan directly to find out the details of their coverage and costs, and to enroll in the plan.

 Your Part D plan will cover the cost of your medications only after you have completed enrollment in the plan and your Medicare Part A or B coverage has begun.
 This means that any drugs you buy while your application is pending will not be covered.
-It is therefore a good idea to decide on a plan and submit an application in the months before you become eligible for Medicare, so that coverage will begin as soon as you are eligible.
+So it's a good idea to decide on a plan and submit an application in the months before you become eligible for Medicare, so that coverage will begin as soon as you are eligible.